YutangSSS/analytics-portfolio/README.md

 ## Key Takeaway

-This project demonstrates how **data analysis goes beyond querying data** — it connects **business questions → metrics → insights → decisions**.
+This project demonstrates how **data analysis goes beyond querying data** it connects **business questions, metrics, insights and decisions**.

 It reflects a real-world workflow where analytics supports **product strategy, marketing decisions, and revenue optimization**.